ivmartel/dwv/resources/doc/tutorials/architecture.md

 ![classes-layers](classes-layers.png)

 The first level is the stage, this class handles a list of LayerGroups for optional synchronisation.
 A layerGroup is a group of layers associated to an HTML element, for now of type `View` and `Draw`.
 The configuration of the stage is done at the creation of the app.
 See [app::init](./dwv.App.html#init) method for details.
+Each layer class will create its own HTML div with an id created by [dwv::gui::getLayerGroupDivId](./dwv.gui.html#.getLayerGroupDivId).
+Layers will typically contain a HTML canvas to display its content.
+Use the [dwv::gui::getLayerDetailsFromEvent](./dwv.gui.html#.getLayerDetailsFromEvent) method to extract the layer details from an event generated from a layer canvas.
+You can then access the layer object via the app `getLayerGroupById` method.

 ![classes-layers-view](classes-layers-view.png)